elezine/pixel-smasher/README.md

 We have updated model tunings for high-resolution satellite data.
 See [Datasets](#Datasets).

+These new changes are authored by Ethan D. Kyzivat and Ekaterina Lezine.

 ## Dependencies and Installation
 - Python 3 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux))
 - [PyTorch >= 1.0](https://pytorch.org/)